Philippine comics: Sexual and gender representations

 In the Philippines, where the majority of the population is Catholic, pornography is prohibited by law, and homosexuality tends to be viewed indecent as well.
 Positive portrayals of homosexuality are rare in mainstream media.
 According to comics scholar Soledad Reyes, many traditional romance comics depicted protagonists undergoing an overnight transformation from "overaged babies, thumb sucking men and women, [...], and effeminate man" into proud and confident individuals "deeply conscious of their sexuality" through the power of love.
 Carlo Vergara's Zsazsa Zaturnnah (2003), a gay man who transforms into a female superhero, marked a significant breakthrough in LGBTQIA+ representation in comics.
 The work garnered attention from both the general public and academia and paved the way for autobiographical comics by LGBTQIA+ artists.
-Furthermore, a fandom of Japanese-style yaoi exists, which had a small fanbase before 2015, but has drastically grown since the 2020's and transformed into its own sub-genre of Pinoy BL.
+Furthermore, a fandom of Japanese-style yaoi exists, which had a small fanbase before 2015, but has drastically grown since the 2020s and transformed into its own sub-genre of Pinoy BL.
 New generations of queer comic authors, most of which are queer themselves, have focused on creating books to introduce people to the LGBTQIA+ world, covering both differences and similarities to the heterosexual mainstream.
 Notable works include Ang Jowa Kong Crosswise, Champion of the Rose, Nang Mainlove Ako sa Isang Sakristan, and Sari Sari Story, while various queer comic anthologies have also been published in last few years.

 In 2017, Saturnino Basilia released a zine anthology titled BOSO: A Peep In Pinoy Bomba Komiks.
 The zine opens with a provocative question: Why read pornography?
 Basilia's aim is to reclaim pornography as a space where people’s most repressed emotions and experiences — and their reflections on those experiences — can be explored.
 Rather than viewing these comics solely as explicit content, he positions them as acts of resistance against censorship.
 This was later followed by another bomba komiks anthology, SABIK: A Short Time in Pinoy Bomba Komiks.